 Who is actually running this migration?
 Is it your professional IT team, or have you left it to your coder to try their best?
-Moving your data is as vital as moving your business’s finances – if it’s lost or corrupted, you’ll pay the price.
+Moving your data is as vital as moving your business’ finances – if it’s lost or corrupted, you’ll pay the price.
 Using the best data migration tools is just as important to your business as using the right management tools or any other crucial process, so choose wisely.
-Thankfully, the Dropbox Cloud FastPath data migration add-on can provide your business with the expert guidance you’re looking for and simplify the entire process for your team.
+Thankfully, the Dropbox Movebot data migration add-on can provide your business with the expert guidance you’re looking for and simplify the entire process for your team.

 What are the best data migration strategies?

 Ready to go?
 Make sure you keep these tips in mind: